PolymerSearch/awesome-ycombinator/README.md

 # awesome-ycombinator
-A collection of awesome YCombinator resources for all startup and business folks.
+A collection of awesome YCombinator resources for maximizing your startup and business.